On correlation functions in the coordinate and the algebraic Bethe ansatz: Extension to and sectors

 \subsection{$SU(1|1)$ sector}

-The case of an $SU(1|1)$ spin chain is slightly more complex to handle because of the grading of the algebra.
-However the evaluation of correlation functions turns simpler than in the $SU(2)$ and $SL(2)$ sectors.
+The case of a $SU(1|1)$ spin chain is slightly more complex to handle because of the grading of the algebra.
+However, the evaluation of correlation functions turns out to be simpler than in the $SU(2)$ and $SL(2)$ sectors.
 The commutation relations are given by~\cite{BR},

 These commutation relations present some differences with respect to their $SU(2)$ counterparts.
 The most important one is that they have the same form both for $A$ and~$D$.
-Another important difference is that the transfer matrix has to be graded and thus $T(\l)=A(\l)-D(\l)$ instead of $A(\l)+D(\l)$.
-On the contrary the form of the functions $a$ and $d$ does not change.
+Another important difference is that the transfer matrix has to be graded and thus new we have $T(\l)=A(\l)-D(\l)$ instead of $A(\l)+D(\l)$.
+On the contrary, the form of the functions $a$ and $d$ does not change.

 We can now follow section~\ref{evaluationcorrelationsection} and proceed to find the commutation relations between the transfer matrix and the $C$ operators in the limit where the rapidities are equal.
 We obtain